devennn/devennn.github.io/_posts/2020-02-07-kaggle-disaster-tweets.md

 ---
-title: How to predict real and fake disaster tweets?
+title: How to predict real and fake disaster tweets
 layout: post
 ---